yshim1/Leetcode-Tracking/README.md

 # leetcode-tracking
-A repository where I will track my leetcode progress and learning
+A repository where I will track my leetcode progress and learning.
+The official start date of this repository is Nov 18th 2023 but I will be adding previously done problems for the next day(s).
+As of today, problems will be solved mainly in Python and comments will be used as studying support.
+My objective is to improve my programming, analytical, and problem solving skills while generally maintaining good programming practices.